meteor/meteor/content/build-tool.md

 <h3 id="dev-vs-prod">Development vs. production</h3>

 Running an app in development is all about fast iteration time.
 All kinds of different parts of your app are handled differently and instrumented to enable better reloads and debugging.
-In production, the app is reduced to just the necessary code, and functions like a regular Node.js app.
+In production, the app is reduced to the necessary code, and functions like a regular Node.js app.
 Therefore, you shouldn't run your app in production by running the `meteor` command.
 Instead, follow the directions in the [production deployment article](deployment.html#custom-deployment).

 <h2 id="javascript-transpilation">JavaScript transpilation</h2>